-Command Explanation Global Mode [no] dosattack-check srcport-equal-dstport Enable/disable the prevent-port-cheat function. enable Frakla / disable about to a ID A fragment.
-This [no] dosattack-check ipv4-first-fragment enable Enable/disable checking IPv4 fragment.
-This command has no effect when used separately, but if this function is not enabled, the switch will not drop the IPv4 fragment packet whose source not drop the IPv4 fragment packet whose s port is equal to its destination port.
+Command Explanation Global Mode [no] dosattack-check srcport-equal-dstport enable Enable/disable the prevent-port-cheat function. [no] dosattack-check ipv4-first-fragment enable Enable/disable checking IPv4 fragment.
+This command has no effect when used separately, but if this function is not enabled, the switch will not drop the IPv4 fragment packet whose source port is equal to its destination port.